Flash floods like the one that swept through Texas are the nation's top storm-related killer

-The monstrous, swift-moving flood that swept through the Hill Country of west-central Texas Friday, killing at least 13 and leaving nearly two dozen missing, was a flash flood, the nation's top storm-related killer.
+The monstrous, swift-moving flood that swept through the Hill Country of Texas on Friday, killing at least 27 people and leaving many more missing, was a flash flood, the nation's top storm-related killer.
+Among those missing are more than 20 girls attending a summer camp.

+Authorities said about 850 people had been rescued, including some by helicopter.

 According to the National Weather Service, a flash flood is flooding that begins within six hours, and often in as little as three hours, of heavy rainfall.